Tim Beck (American football, born 1966): Texas

 On January 3, 2017, it was announced that Beck would be leaving Ohio State to take over as the offensive coordinator and quarterbacks coach for Texas and new head coach Tom Herman.

 On December 1, 2019, after a disappointing 7–5 regular season, Herman announced that Beck would be demoted from offensive coordinator, but would remain with the team as the quarterbacks coach for their bowl game.

 NC State

 On January 1, 2020, it was announced that Beck would become the offensive coordinator and quarterbacks coach for North Carolina State.

 Coastal Carolina

 On December 4, 2022, it was announced that Beck would become the new head coach at Coastal Carolina University.
+After leading the team to an 8–5 record in his first year, Beck had back-to-back 6–6 regular season finishes and was fired on November 30, 2025.

+South Florida

+On December 16, 2025, it was announced Beck would become the offensive coordinator of the South Florida Bulls.